Recent changes - Search:

 Several outdoors clubs use the Tararuas as a major activity area.
 Many of these run instruction courses and offer a safe introduction to the ranges and speedy knowledge of their complexities.
 Up-to-date details of local organisations, their meeting places and times, web addresses etc, can be found on the Federated Mountain Clubs website and the TTC Wellington Tramping Clubs links.

-See also outdoors and Environmental links.
+See also outdoors and environmental links.

 Wellington Mountain Radio Service